The Eighth Day (1996 film): Reception

+Box office

 The film grossed $24.3 million in France and $37.1 million worldwide.

+Critical response

+Roger Ebert of the Chicago Sun-Times gave the film three out of four stars and wrote, "Watching The Eighth Day, I felt contradictory impulses.
+On the one hand, I was acutely aware of how conventional the story was.
+On the other, I was enchanted by the friendship between Harry and Georges.
+Auteuil is a fine actor, and so is Duquenne, who belongs to a Brussels experimental theatrical troupe and approaches every scene with a combination of complete commitment and utter abandon."

 Awards

 This film was nominated for the Palme d'Or award, the top prize at the 1996 Cannes Film Festival.
 It did win the Best Actor award at the festival, which was given to both Pascal Duquenne and Daniel Auteuil.

 The film was also nominated for a César Award and a Golden Globe award.